effector/effector/docs/api/effector/Store.md

 ### <a id='reset'></a>[`reset(eventOrStore)`](#reset)

-Resets store state to initial value when event occurs.
+Resets store state to the default value.

-Reset state when Event/Effect triggered or another Store is changed.
+A state is reset when _Event_ or _Effect_ is called or another _Store_ is changed.

 #### Arguments